Healthdirect Free Australian health advice you can count on.

 Secondary lymphoedema

-Secondary lymphoedema is caused by damage to, or blockage of, the lymphatic system as a result of:
+Secondary lymphoedema is caused by damage to, or blockage of, your lymphatic system due to:

 • radiotherapy for cancer